guestart/ESIPSYvEOAOSDlb1erb/README.md

 I've built the promotional activity for the curriculum.
 Namely, there has **5** number of episodes (**1**, **4**, **8**, **12** and **17**) are **`free`**.
 In fact you just master the **extra 12** number of Oracle SQL knowledge skills in this course (you'll find them after **finish paying $12** from [https://quanwenzhao.gumroad.com/l/ESIPSYvEOAOSDlb1erb](https://quanwenzhao.gumroad.com/l/ESIPSYvEOAOSDlb1erb)).

-Here's an image about the **extra 12 number of episodes** when you finished purchasing this course.
+Here're images about the **extra 12 number of episodes** when you finished purchasing this course.

 ![](https://guestart.github.io/ESIPSYvEOAOSDlb1erb/17-Number-of-Impressed-Pain-Spots-You've-Encountered-Once-About-Oracle-SQL-Development-Paid-1.png)